 D64 seemed only to be faster when hitting very direct.
 From half distance D64 doesn’t create more dynamics than Dignics 80 because of the comparatively soft top sheet.

-When blocking I liked Dignics 80 quite well.
-When blocking, D80 is noticeably less sensitive to spin than D05.
-When playing fast, direct blocks, I had the impression that I could always play the balls exactly to the baseline.
+I liked Dignics 80 quite well when blocking.
+Herewith D80 is noticeably less sensitive to spin than D05.
+With fast, direct blocks, I had the impression that I could always play the balls exactly to the baseline.
 This is a big challenge for every opponent.

 On passive blocks, D80 shows a good touch and feel for the ball.
 But very late blocks are also not easy to control.
 D64 or softer rubbers are much better suited for this.